StableMotion: One-Step Motion Estimation with Diffusion Prior: Experiment

-For SIR, we compare our results specifically with those of \citet{nie2022deep} and \citet{zhou2023rectangling}.
-Results of \citet{nie2022deep} are often misaligned, leaving visible local seams, as indicated by the green arrow in the figure. \citet{zhou2023rectangling} easily distorts both linear and non-linear structures, like the twisted car door in the first row.
-StableMotion excels in preserving both linear and non-linear features, minimizes the occurrence of white boundary artifacts, and fixes distortions in the input image.
-For RSC, StableMotion also produces results closer to ground truths, as reflected in significantly fewer bright spots in the align heatmap.
+For SIR, we compare our results specifically with those of \cite{nie2022deep} and \cite{zhou2023rectangling}.
+Previous methods are prone to introducing local distortions that are visually unappealing.
+Results of \cite{nie2022deep} are often misaligned, leaving visible local seams, as indicated by the green arrow in the figure. \cite{zhou2023rectangling} easily distorts both linear and non-linear structures, like the twisted car door in the first row.
+StableMotion better preserves both linear and non-linear structures, reduces white boundary artifacts, and alleviates distortions in the input image.

+For RSC, StableMotion also produces results closer to the ground truth, as reflected in significantly fewer bright spots in the alignment heatmap.

-Further more, Previous stitching methods require warping operations to combine multiple images, which can easily cause distortions in the stitched results, as indicated by the green arrows in Fig.~\ref{fig:qualitative_compare_allinone} (Stitched Image).
-Existing rectification methods have failed on these issues, resulting in preserved distortions.
-Fortunately, with content and structure priors from Stable Diffusion, StableMotion perceives semantic information and automatically corrects these local distortions caused by the original stitching process.
+We also observe an interesting phenomenon in some cases.
+Previous stitching methods rely on warping operations to combine multiple images, which can introduce distortions in the stitched input, as indicated by the red arrows in Fig.~\ref{fig:qualitative_compare_sir} (Input).
+Existing rectification methods often preserve these distortions.
+In contrast, StableMotion can alleviate some of them, which we conjecture is related to the semantic and structural priors carried by the pretrained model and decoder.